 The State of New Jersey recognizes that the impact of violence on its victims and the surrounding community can be severe and long lasting.
-Thus, it has established this Bill of Rights to articulate requirements for policies, procedures, and services designed to insure that the needs of victims are met and that the colleges and universities in New Jersey create and maintain communities that support human dignity.
+Thus, it has established the Campus Sexual Assault/Victim's Bill of Rights to insure that the needs of victims are met and that the colleges and universities in New Jersey create and maintain communities that support human dignity.
+William Paterson University will provide to the victims of domestic/dating violence, stalking and sexual violence the rights afforded under this Bill of Rights.

-Bill of Rights